Disclosure:

 Knowing your website traffic sources is one of the critical SEO metrics you must consistently monitor.

-Google Analytics gives you a holistic view of where your visitors are coming from, including search engines, social media, direct traffic, email campaigns, apps, referrals, etc.
+Google Analytics gives you a holistic view of where your visitors come from, including search engines, social media, direct traffic, email campaigns, apps, referrals, etc.

 This information can help you identify effective marketing channels and allocate your resources accordingly.
 It can also help you strategize your marketing plan to improve underperforming traffic sources.